-Interventional radiology has a high success rate in diagnosing and treating a variety of medical conditions using minimally invasive techniques.
+Interventional radiology has a high success rate in diagnosing and treating a variety of medical conditions using non-surgical techniques.

 Compared to traditional surgical procedures, interventional radiology has fewer side effects, such as reduced pain and scarring, shorter recovery times, and lower risks of complications.